 Test your knowledge with Superbadges

-Trailhead Superbadges are challenging, usually multi-day exercises that test your knowledge, research skills, tenacity, and patience.
+Trailhead Superbadges are challenging, usually multi-day exercises, that test your knowledge, research skills, tenacity, and patience.
 They are hard but so rewarding to complete!

 My top tip for Trailhead Superbadges is that if you feel stuck, to try to verify the challenge.
-The error message can give a good hint of which step Superbadge is trying to verify and where the problem lies.
+The error message can give a good hint of which step the Superbadge is trying to verify and where the problem lies.
 As always, search Google and the Answers community in case other users have experienced similar issues.

 Win prizes with Trailhead Quests